FITNYC-FRS/MAIN/ARDUINO/Code/slide_presentation.md

 Check out the example for hooking up a button to Arduino - [Button Example](http://www.arduino.cc/en/Tutorial/Debounce)

-Once you have the button hooked up and working, look at the code below and notice where you can change the number of slides to match the number of slides in your presentation.
-At the very top of the code area is a variable called "number_slides" and this is the number you would change to match the number of slides in your presentation.
-So, right now, it is equal to 4, meaning it will cycle through four outputs starting with 0(programming concepts involve starting from 0 when establishing an order) and sequentially increasing up to 3.
-So, each time the button is pressed, the counter(buttonPressCount) increases by 1 and resets when it passes the number of slides provided by "number_slides" variable.

 Copy and paste this code below into your Arduino editor to upload to the Arduino board.
 If you need help understanding how to do that, check out [Setting Up](./Resources/arduino_setting_up.pdf) or the main introduction page [here](./)

 # BELOW IS THE CODE FOR THE ARDUINO

 ```
-const int number_slides = 4; // THIS IS THE NUMBER YOU WILL CHANGE TO MATCH THE NUMBER OF SLIDES.
-Just change the number!

 // constants won't change.
 They're used here to set pin numbers:
 const int buttonPin = 2;    // the number of the pushbutton pin
 const int ledPin = 13;      // the number of the LED pin